 Note: I actually have no idea what the structure is called, but I’m calling it the tree house.

 I can’t tell you how many nights we spent hanging out in this bar.
 The Jar Bar is a place where you can find great atmosphere, friendly staff, and great beer.
-This bar is snuggled up alongside our favourite hostel in Bucharest, Book-a-Rest (such a great name) and we quickly made friends with the owners and their staff.
+This bar is snuggled up alongside our favourite hostel in Bucharest, Book-a-Rest (now closed) and we quickly made friends with the owners and their staff.
 This became our regular place to hang out and watch a movie under the stars, or visit the weekend vintage market, or listen to a local band or DJ.
-A great Bucharest nightlife spot where there is always something happening, and everyone is invited.
+A great Bucharest nightlife spot where there is always something happening and everyone is invited.

 While it’s not exactly a ‘garden bar’ per sey it does have a fabulous open air design to it, almost like you’re sitting on a friends verandah enjoying a few drinks.